sabia-group/How-Tos/docs/source/open_paths/open_path.rst

       <checkpoint filename="chk" stride="2000" overwrite="true"/>
     </output>

 The momentum distribution depends on the distance between the first and last bead of the atom with the open path.
 Therefore these geometries need to be ouptput.
-This is done in two ways here, the line ``<properties stride='40' filename='H.q'> [ atom_x_path(1)] </properties>``.
-It outputs all the bead positions of atom 1 every 40 steps.
+This is done in two ways here.
+The line ``<properties stride='40' filename='H.q'> [ atom_x_path(1)] </properties>`` outputs all the bead positions of atom 1 every 40 steps.

-Other than writing all bead positions of the atom with open path we can also write all atoms of some specific beads.
+Other than writing all bead positions of the atom of interest, we can also write the geometries of all atoms of some specific beads.
 The line ``<trajectory bead='-16' format='xyz' filename='pos' stride='40'> positions </trajectory>`` outputs every 16nth bead of each atom, i.e. including bead 0.
 And the next line outputs the geometry of the last bead 63.
 Each bead is output in a xyz file.

 Either option gives us the geometries of atom 1 for the first and last bead.
 These we will need to process in the following section to get the momentum distributions.